WTIGER001/sfcmap/README.md

 -- Mouse over object(s)
 - Box select

 USE CASES
 ------------
 Add Token with

 IDEAS for Decimated radius
 - Just use boxes the same size as the grid and snap them in place.

+Lighting Progress
+1.)
+Add Vision object to character
+2.)
+Show Vision as simple circle (non editable).
+Display when selected or always?
+3.)
+Darken whole map (not sure how)

+Characters...
+- Add Aura
+-- Radius
+-- Color
+-- Display: Players to see

+- Detector
+--- Radius